 Performing Breast Enlargement

 Choosing breast augmentation is a very personal decision, and your breast augmentation procedure also will be highly personalized.
 In order for your procedure to be specifically tailored to your unique needs and desires, many subsequent decisions must be addressed.
 One of the most common concerns that patients want answered is "What will I look like with a certain size implant?"
 Although photo galleries are useful for assessing a surgeon's skill and aesthetics, it may be difficult to find a patient that exactly matches your body type and desires.
-To address this issue, Dr. Bogdan utilizes 3 dimensional imaging to simulate operative outcomes on your own body.
+To address this issue, in his Southlake office, Dr. Bogdan utilizes 3 dimensional imaging to simulate operative outcomes on your own body.

 This video was produced by Mentor Corporation before the FDA approved silicone gel implants for cosmetic use.
 Silicone implants are now available for primary augmentation for women ages 22 and older.